MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Linux.md

 > [!NOTE]
 > PowerShell can only support the distributions that are supported by .NET.
 See the
 > [.NET Core release notes][distros] for a list of supported distributions.
 If there is a
-> distrbution supported by .NET that is not listed here, you can request that support for the
+> distribution supported by .NET that is not listed here, you can request that support for the
 > distribution be added.
 Please file a request using the [Distribution Support Request][] template.

 ## Ubuntu 16.04